tshi04/GPView/README.md

     sudo cp *arma* /usr/local/lib
     ```

 You are ready to use GPView.

-If you want to uninstall GPView, you can delete the GPView folder in Applications and also you need to remove the shared libraries.
-You can run:
+- If you want to uninstall GPView, you can delete the GPView folder in Applications and also you need to remove the shared libraries.
+You can run

     ```
     sudo rm /usr/local/lib/*vtk*
     sudo rm /usr/local/lib/*arma*
     ```

-You can also open GPView by running:
+- You can also open GPView by running

     ```
     cd /Applications/GPView/gpview.app/Contents/MacOS/